 The undergraduate years are behind you and you find yourself at a crossroads.
 Should you join the “real world” and get a job, or pursue more education?
 Not surprisingly, many young people are taking the second path these days given high unemployment rates.
 After earning a Bachelor’s degree, students have accrued a sizeable amount of debt from the previous 4 years.
 Therefore, the idea of paying for more school is intimidating (not to mention the tuition increases occurring nationwide).
 It is, however, a new challenge and an opportunity to make one more marketable later on.
 But who ever heard of graduate school financial aid?

-It does exist, and you can earn your MBA with financial assistance.
-MBA financial aid is available to students in several forms—apply for it!
+It does exist, and you can earn your MA with financial assistance.
+MA financial aid is available to students in several forms—apply for it!